Environmental Science MS

 Out-of-state students may be eligible for in-state tuition rates.
-ENSCI is a member of the Western Regional Graduate Program (WRGP.
+ENSCI is a member of the Western Regional Graduate Program (WRGP).
 WRGP is a tuition-reciprocity arrangement coordinated through the Western Interstate Commission for Higher Education (WICHE) that enables students from Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming to enroll at CSUMB and pay the resident tuition rate, instead of the nonresident rate that an out-of-state student would normally pay.
 See our Funding web page for more details.

 Please visit the International Programs website to make sure you meet all the requirements for international students.

 Financial Aid Information

 For priority consideration, submit a Federal Application for Federal Student Aid (FAFSA) before March 2, 2020.
 All applicants are encouraged to submit a FAFSA application by the priority deadline of March 2 regardless of their application status.

 Please visit CSUMB's Financial Aid Website for additional information on financial aid, FAFSA, and scholarships.